saidake/simi-Initializer/README.md

     </tr>
     <tr>
         <td>append-properties-folder </td>
-        <td>Read all properties files in the directory and append them to the writing properties file.</td>
+        <td>Read all properties files in the directory and append them to the write properties file.</td>
     </tr>
     <tr>
         <td>append-properties</td>
-        <td>Append a read properties file to the writing properties file</td>
+        <td>Append a read properties file to the write properties file</td>
     </tr>
     <tr>
         <td>replace-all</td>
-        <td>Replace all content of the writing file with the read file.</td>
+        <td>Replace all content of the write file with the read file.</td>
     </tr>
     <tr>
         <td>replace-string</td>